 Recipe Step-By-Step Directions:

 Step 1: Soak your raw chicken in buttermilk.
-If you can't find buttermilk in your store, you can make your own!
+You can make your own if you can’t find buttermilk in your store!

 How To Make Homemade Buttermilk:

 You can always buy buttermilk at the market, but it’s EASY to make yourself.
-All you need to do is mix milk and lemon juice together!
+All you need to do is mix milk and lemon juice!

 Let them sit in a bowl together for 10-15 minutes; then, you will end up with buttermilk.
 How simple is that?

-Step 2: Take your chicken pieces out of the buttermilk and dip them into the crumb topping.
+Step 2: Dip your chicken pieces from the buttermilk into the crumb topping.
 Place in a baking dish.
-My roasting pan has a wire rack, which keeps the chicken a little higher, so it doesn't get soggy sitting in chicken grease.
+My roasting pan has a wire rack, which keeps the chicken a little higher, so it doesn’t get soggy sitting in chicken grease.

 Step 3: Spray the chicken with light oil.
 I used avocado oil in my oil mister.
-The fine droplets lightly coat the chicken and add to the fried taste and crispiness.
+The fine droplets lightly coat the chicken, adding to the fried taste and crispiness.

 Step 4: Bake your chicken at 350º F for 30-35 minutes.
-You will know your chicken is baked and ready when it has an internal temperature of 165º F.
+You will know your chicken is baked and ready when it has an internal temperature of 165º F as shown with a digital meat thermometer.

 NOTE: The actual bake time will vary depending on how large and thick the cuts of chicken you use are, and it depends if you use bone-in or boneless chicken.

 Are you ready to make this gluten free oven fried chicken recipe?
 Want to try your air fryer?
-You can make this yummy Gluten Free Air Fried Chicken Cordon Bleu recipe too!
+You can also make this yummy Gluten Free Air Fried Chicken Cordon Bleu recipe!

 Expert Tips and Recipe FAQ: